keboola/website/partners.md

   block: header-blue
   subheadline: ''
   headline: Partners
-  content: Keboola partners are an extension of our team to help you build your complete
+  content: Keboola partners are an extension of our team.
+We work with the best technology
-    data stack and connect with business insights that matter.
+    and solution partners that believe in the transforming power of data that is accessible, secure, and actionable to all users.
 - template: article-partners
   block: article-partners
   headline: Technology Partners